 - Ensure steps happen: Start with “keep it interesting” early so people can stay in the initial stage for a long time.

-- Address the different individuals differently: Let beginners remain in the intial stages as long as they want and have already bored people get special tasks (new for them) or let them develop a vision.
+- Address the different individuals differently: Let beginners remain in the initial stages as long as they want and have already bored people get special tasks (new for them) or let them develop a vision.
 And then let them find new ideas which also support the vision.
 And probably branch them out if they get away too much from the core of the project.

 - Also new people will usually start at step #1, so make sure that there are always new people joining the organization.
 And make sure that they get into doing things!
 Make pairs of experienced people and new people.
 In the method of Dragon Dreaming they focus on giving a task to somebody who WANTS to do it, no matter if they know how to do it or not.
 Whereas people who know how to do it but don’t want to do it are only consultants on the topic.

 - Note that remembering the good old times is something the new ones cannot relate to and are more likely scared off by – in addition to probably feeling excluded.
-Probably rather do a brain storming on what to do in the future, than thinking about the past to much.
+Maybe rather do a brain storming on what to do in the future, than thinking about the past to much.

 - As an old organizer give trust to the people and give the idea into the organization.
 Allow people to transform the organization and even empower them to do so.
 This way they develop responsibility for it.